kartavyaraj/Python_SQL_PowerBI_Project-Box_Office_Insights_Dashboard/README.md

-# Box Office Data Analysis & Insights Dashboard
+# Box Office Revenue Intelligence Dashboard

 _An interactive Power BI dashboard analyzing global box-office trends from 2000 to 2024.
 Built using Python, SQL, and Power BI to uncover revenue patterns, ratings insights, and market dynamics._